rabbitmq/rabbitmq-website/site/prometheus.md

    context of RabbitMQ Management API:
    [prometheus_rabbitmq_exporter](https://github.com/deadtrickster/prometheus_rabbitmq_exporter)

-Both approaches have their own merits and neither is better - they are just different.
+Both approaches have their own merits - neither is better.
 For the purpose of this guide, we will cover the second approach, which implies setting up community-maintained RabbitMQ plugins while the RabbitMQ node is running, without incurring any downtime.

 ### <a id="prometheus-data-format" class="anchor" href="#prometheus-data-format">Metrics Data Format</a>